SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 ## Forward logs to SEKOIA.IO

-### Create configuration files for each technology you want to forward to SEKOIA.IO.
+1. Create configuration files for each technology you want to forward to SEKOIA.IO

-We recommend to create a dedicated file in `/etc/rsyslog.d/` for each technology to be collected.
+It is recommended to create a dedicated file in `/etc/rsyslog.d/` for each technology to be collected.

 Example for the Windows log collection:

 ```bash
 sudo touch /etc/rsyslog.d/15-windows.conf
 ```

-### Edit each configuration file as needed
+2. Edit each configuration file as needed

 ```bash
 sudo vim /etc/rsyslog.d/15-windows.conf
 ```

-> The **Intake key** is needed at this step.
+The **Intake key** is needed in this step.
 Ensure to replace "YOUR_INTAKE_KEY" by your Windows Intake Key.

-> Please also adapt the template name "SEKOIAIOWindowsTemplate"
-> And the `if` condition parameters with appropriate content as explained in the previous section.
+You should also adapt the template name "SEKOIAIOWindowsTemplate" and the `if` condition parameters with appropriate content as explained in the previous section.

 Following the same example for Windows log collection: